netinvent/altaro_exporter/README.md

 This program has currently been tested on HornetSecurity v9.0 and v9.1.

 By default, the exporter will log to current binary directory into a file named `altaro_exporter.log` Of course, you can also run the executable manually.
+Depending on your HornetSecurity / Altaro version, you'll have to change the `altaro_rest_port` and `altaro_rest_path` settings accordingly (see the example yaml config file).

 ### Self compilation